Image

 Read Olivia's article about working with sixth form tutors to create a safe space for her stammer.

-If you are still concerned after trying these tips, talk to their parents.
+You could talk to the child's parents.
 Ask them whether their child may benefit from speech & language therapy.
-Share our Help If Your Child Stammers and Therapy Options for Children pages.
+Share our For Parents section.

 If you know a child is having speech & language therapy, ask their parents if you can speak to their therapist.
 This can help you discuss how you can support the child.
 You could even arrange a meeting between you, the child and the speech & language therapist (SLT) so you're all working together.